BetheLingo is a glossary for future, new, current and past members of the Bethel College community.

-Built in 1893 by David Goerz, a Bethel founder, the Goerz House is the first private residence on campus.
+Built in 1893 by David Goerz, a Bethel founder, Goerz House was the first private residence on campus.
 At various times, it has hosted study rooms, the college infirmary and the YMCA.
-One famous resident of the house was Joseph Kesselring, a New York actor and singer who served as choral instructor at Bethel from 1921-1923.
-It is believed by many that he modeled the set of his play, Arsenic and Old Lace, after the home’s living room.
+One famous resident of the house was Joseph Kesselring, a New York actor and singer who was a choral instructor at Bethel from 1921-23.
+Many believe he modeled the set of his play, Arsenic and Old Lace, on the living room.
 Goerz House now serves as the home of the college president.

-Hesston-Bethel Performing Arts series, an annual series held in conjunction with Hesston College.
+Hesston-Bethel Performing Arts, an annual series held in conjunction with Hesston College

 The Jerry Table

-The stone table inscribed Jerry on the lawn west of Thresher gym was constructed in memory of a Bethel student, Jerry Voth, who died of polio in September 1957.
-The table was constructed with funds given by his friends at Bethel
+The stone table inscribed "Jerry," on the lawn west of Thresher Gym, was placed in memory of Bethel student Jerry Voth, who died of polio in September 1957.
+The table was built with funds given by Jerry's friends at Bethel.

 Kansas Collegiate Athletic Conference, of which Bethel is a member along with 12 other schools

 Kansas Independent College Association, of which Bethel is a member, along with 19 other private colleges

 Lighting of the Green

-Mennonite Library and Archives provides a large collection of books and periodicals on Mennonite history, theology and related topics as well as stores the permanent records of the college and Mennonite Church USA.
+Mennonite Library and Archives provides a large collection of books and periodicals on Mennonite history, theology and related topics.
+It also stores the permanent records of the college and Western District Conference of Mennonite Church USA.